openDSLM/rpicam-apps/docs/rpicam-daemon.md

 # rpicam-daemon

-`rpicam-daemon` is an experimental HTTP process that exposes an API for DSLR-style workflows.
-The daemon is intended to grow into the backend that powers the Open DSLM UI.
+`rpicam-daemon` exposes a small HTTP API for DSLR-style workflows on top of the `rpicam-apps` pipeline.
+The daemon now drives the camera for CinemaDNG stills and video capture, serves preview frames, and keeps the most recent capture metadata in memory.
+By default all recordings are written to `/ssd/RAW`.

 ## Building